AevusErus/playground/README.md

 If you have any questions or comments, feel free to contact me!
 I would love to get feedback from other programmers that just stop by to check stuff out.

-Just remember this is all a work in progress at all times.
+Just remember this is all a work in progress at all times. :D